rwblokzijl/Msc-thesis-EuroToken/thesis.md

 Whether and how these parties succeed will have large implications for the future of financial markets of the world, and might determine the level of freedom of the societies of the future.
-Where China and Facebook are making rapid progress, the Eurozone is still deliberating while they might have a vital role in including the democratic process in the running of the future financial markets.
+Where China and Facebook are making rapid progress.
+Meanwhile, the Eurozone is still deliberating while they might play a vital role in the future of financial markets, by including democratic the process.

-This thesis aims to provide a design for a digital euro that utilizes mechanisms used by todays stablecoin in order to create a digital euro analog called EuroToken.
-EuroToken is a design for a scalable system that allows transfer between parties in a scalable and peer to peer way, while maintaining price stability through maintaining collateral euros in a bank account.
+This thesis aims to provide a design for a digital euro that builds on, and recombines mechanisms used by today's stablecoin, and existing Distributed Ledger Technologies, in order to create a digital euro analog called EuroToken.
+EuroToken is a scalable, secure and off-line capable payment system that allows peer-to-peer transfer of funds, while maintaining price stability.

-We show how the EuroToken system can be used to create a scalable CBDC as well as serve as a private money alternative to current banks and provide all the benefits of programmable money with the price stability of the euro.
+We show how the EuroToken system can be used to create a scalable CBDC as well as serve as a private money alternative to current banks and provide the benefits of programmable money with the price stability of the euro.

 # Problem description

 The financial world of 2021 finds itself in a turbulent period in history.
-With the requirements of money shifting faster than ever before, the monetary systems we inherited from previous generations are no longer sufficient to meet current demands.
+With the requirements of money shifting faster than ever before, the monetary systems we inherited from previous generations are increasingly struggling to meet current demands.
 In response, various new forms of monetary solutions are racing to fill the expectations of a modernising population and acquire A position in the middle of the worlds money flow.

 In this chapter we illustrate some challenges for Central Banks have to overcome to maintain an inclusive economy, while staving off geopolitical challengers and private corporations.

 ## The decline of cash